Skip to content

 Texas

-To get your cleaning business license in Texas, register with the Texas Secretary of State (SOS).
+To get your cleaning business license in Texas, choose a business name and register with the Texas Secretary of State.
+Filing costs $300 and is processed in 13–15 business days.

-Start by choosing a business name and registering it with the SOS.
-Register for sales and use tax with the Texas Comptroller of Public Accounts.
+Then register for sales and use tax with the Texas Comptroller of Public Accounts.
 Check with the city or county government for any additional licensing requirements.

 Utah